Kulsoom Nawaz: Early and personal life

-Kulsoom was born on 29 March 1948 in Lahore into the Punjabi Butt family, to Hafiz Butt.
+Kulsoom Nawaz was born on 29 March 1948 in Lahore into a Punjabi Kashmiri family to Mohammed Hafiz Butt.
+Her father was a doctor who ran his own clinic.
 According to other sources, she was born on 22 March 1948.

 She attended Islamia College and graduated from the Forman Christian College in Lahore.
 She received a master's degree in Urdu from the University of the Punjab in 1970.

+During her student days she was known for her left-leaning politics, being an admirer of Zulfikar Ali Bhutto, while her thesis Study of Cultural Awareness in Rajab Ali Baig Saroor’s Era was published in a book form in 1985.

 Kulsoom had two sisters and a brother.
-From her maternal side, she was the maternal granddaughter of the wrestler The Great Gama.
+From her maternal side, she was the maternal granddaughter of the wrestler The Great Gama (born Ghulam Mohammad Baksh Butt).
 She married Nawaz Sharif, the three-time Prime Minister of Pakistan, in April 1970.
 The couple have four children: Maryam, Asma, Hassan and Hussain.